Qwant/qwantmaps/readme.md

 ### Tile server

+A tile server is a service whose job is to give all that is needed to display a fraction of a map.

+Qwant Maps provides only [vector tiles](https://en.wikipedia.org/wiki/Vector_tiles) so the tile server does not serve images (as it is done with [raster tiles](https://switch2osm.org/the-basics/)) but raw data.
+It is the front end, [tileview](#tileview) that takes the data and renders it into a user browsable map.

 The tile server is a combination of 2 great opensource projects:

 * [kartotherian](https://github.com/kartotherian/kartotherian), the wikimedia stack to have a highly available tile server.
 It is itself based on a number of [mapbox](https://www.mapbox.com/) components.